On z-Superstable and Critical Configurations of Chip Firing Pairs: Frackets

 \section{Frackets}

 In this section, we focus on \newword{frackets}, subgroups of the critical group constructed by looking at the fractional parts of preimages.
-We provide an elegant formula for calculating the cardinality of such groups, and then use that result to enumerate the number of fixed points of the involution map studied in the previous section.
+We provide a formula for calculating the cardinality of such groups and then use that result to enumerate the fixed points of the involution map studied in the previous section.